-Proposal Five - Amendment of 2014 Omnibus Plan (see pages 59 - 66)
+Proposal Three - Amendment of 2014 Omnibus Plan (see pages 56-63)

-The Company is seeking to amend the 2014 Omnibus Plan to provide that Directors may be eligible to receive equity grants under the 2014 Omnibus Plan.
+The Company is seeking to amend the 2014 Omnibus Plan to increase the maximum aggregate number of shares of Common Stock authorized for issuance under the 2014 Omnibus Plan.
 The Board recommends that stockholders vote FOR the amendment of the 2014 Omnibus Plan.

-Proposal Six - Ratification of Appointment of Independent Registered Public Accounting Firm (see page 67)
+Proposal Four - Ratification of Appointment of Independent Registered Public Accounting Firm (see page 64)

-The Audit Committee has appointed Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2019.
+The Audit Committee has appointed Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2020.
 The Board of Directors is seeking stockholder ratification of this appointment.
-The Board recommends that stockholders yote FOR ratification of the selection of Deloitte & Touche LLP.
+The Board recommends that stockholders vote FOR ratification of the selection of Deloitte & Touche LLP.